Smiranin/cri-app/README.md

 A modern Angular application for browsing IMDb movies with timeline and favorites functionality.
 This project serves as a technical assessment demonstrating modern Angular development practices, reactive programming with RxJS, and clean architecture patterns.

-> **Note:** This project is a complete rewrite of an original movie-site application I built 8 years ago as a test task.
-You can find the original version in my repository.
-The current version showcases modern Angular practices and architecture patterns used in today's development workflows.
+> **Note:** This project is a complete rewrite of an original movie-site application I built **8 years** ago as a test assessment.
+You can find the original version at [github.com/Smiranin/movie-site](https://github.com/Smiranin/movie-site).
+This rewrite reflects my current understanding of how Angular applications should be architected and represents the patterns, practices, and principles I actively implement in my professional development workflow.

 ## 🎯 Project Overview